-For the year ended September 30, 2008, Pohnpei funded 72.3% of their expenses with current year revenues.
-Although significantly different from prior year ratios, approximately 1/3 of the decline can be tied to the \$3.7 million decline in the fair market value of investments.
+For the year ended September 30, 2009, Pohnpei funded 95.6% of their expenses with current year revenues.
+This ratio has been relatively consistent with prior periods, except for the one year aberration in the immediate prior period due to the decline of the fair value of investments.

-Level of Unrestricted Net Assets

-How do our total rainy day funds look?
+Level of Unrestricted Net Assets How do our total rainy day funds look?

-Unrestricted Net Assets (Deficit) as a % of Annual Revenues
+Unrestricted Net Assts (Deficit) as a % of Annual Revenues

-The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Pohnpei has at a point in time to fund emergencies, shortfalls or other unexpected needs.

-For the year ended September 30, 2008, Pohnpei's total unrestricted net assets (deficit) approximated 5% of annual total revenues.
+- The level of total unrestricted net assets is an indication of the amount of unexpended and available resources Pohnpei has at a point in time to fund emergencies, shortfalls or other unexpected needs. - For the year ended September 30, 2009, Pohnpei's total unrestricted net assets (deficit) approximated 6.5% of annual total revenues.

-This ratio continues to trend unfavorably downward and has resulted in a deficit position for the unrestricted net assets for the first time since these ratios have been tracked.
+This ratio continues to trend unfavorably downward and has resulted in a deficit position for the unrestricted net assets for the past two periods.

-Level of Budgetary Fund Balance

-How does our budgetary carryover look?
+Level of Budgetary Fund Balance How does our budgetary carryover look?